 - Place steak on a rack placed over a rimmed baking sheet and put in the preheated oven.

 - Cook the steaks in the oven for 20 to 25 minutes.
 The steak will still look fairly uncooked when you remove it from the oven.
-A thermometer inserted into the thickest part of the steak will reveal a cooking temperature five to ten degrees lower than the desired doneness.
+It's done when a thermometer inserted into the thickest part of the steak reads 5°F lower than your desired doneness.

 - In the last three to four minutes that the steaks are in the oven, coat the bottom of a large sauté or grill pan with an oil that has a high smoke point, such as clarified butter or grapeseed oil.
 Bacon fat also works well for this and adds excellent flavor.